Lupt: Plot

 Later, the family see a stroller carrying a doll on the road.
 Sam tries to scare everyone by acting childishly, in the hopes of fooling them that the doll is possessed and has attacked him.
 His prank proved to be futile as Sam didn't accomplish scaring anybody, but only to get slapped by his angry father.
 Everyone returns to the car, and so does Sam.
 Harsh asks him to remove the stroller from the road.
 After removing the stroller, Sam is shocked to see it reappear on the road.
 He throws it away this time, only for the stroller to push itself back onto the road.
 A while later, Harsh hallucinates a ghost, and the car begins to break down.
 Sam is alone in the car when the radio starts playing static noise saying that "everyone will die," despite that there is no signal in that area.
 A car stops near them, which is the very same man they came across a while back.
 The man introducing himself as Dev Shukla tells the family that there is no garage nearby, but he offers them to stay at his cottage for the night.
 After some consideration, the family agrees to go.
 Upon their arrival to the cottage, the family spots a swing that's swaying by itself, Dev suggests that it might be the wind.
 After unpacking the car, the family enter the cottage.

 Dev asks for their destination which Harsh says is Nainital.
 Dev adds that there is no help here.
 Tanu tells her mother that she is uncomfortable there.
 Meanwhile, Sam is alone and sees a doll's foot.
 He gets closer, and realizes the doll is almost identical the one he saw on the road.
 He then hears a child's giggle going behind him and looks back to see that the doll is now crying blood.
 Tanu comes, and the doll disappears.
 Outside Sam sees a young girl holding the doll, but again when Tanu turns to see, the girl and the doll vanish.
 Tanu tells Rahul about how she is bored of Sam's pranks and childish antics.
 In his frustration and boredom, Sam takes a knife and starts piercing it through the wall.
-As a result of his son's obnoxious and destructive behavior, Harsh angrily says that he is disowning Sam.
+As a result of his son's obnoxious and destructive behaviour, Harsh angrily says that he is disowning Sam.
 Sam's voice begins to change, ominously saying, "Everyone will die".
 Now, Sam is outside, and he suddenly feels a sensation on the swing.
 Dev goes to talk to Sam, in which Sam goes on the road after him.
 Rahul goes outside to talk to him, and Sam says he is doing nothing.
 Sam tells everything he saw to Rahul and begs to return.
 However, Rahul does not take him seriously, Sam is all alone.